 Watch the Videos

-Exhibition made possible by the Jane and Gerald Katcher Fund for Education.
-Organized by Adam Chen, TD ’23, B.A./M.A. candidate, History of Art; Ekaterina Koposova, Ph.D. student, History of Art at Yale; Renata Nagy, Ph.D. candidate, History of Art; and Joyce Zhou, Ph.D. student, History of Art, under the mentorship of Marisa Bass, Professor in the History of Art; Jessie Park, the Nina and Lee Griggs Assistant Curator of European Art; and Freyda Spira, the Robert L. Solley Curator of Prints and Drawings, and in collaboration with the Center for Netherlandish Art at the Museum of Fine Arts, Boston.
+Exhibition made possible by the Jane and Gerald Katcher Fund for Education, Yale University Art Gallery, and the Bob and Happy Doran Fund for the Center for Netherlandish Art, Museum of Fine Arts, Boston.
+Organized by Adam D. C. B. Chen, TD ’23, B.A./M.A. candidate, History of Art; Ekaterina Koposova, Ph.D. student, History of Art; Renata Nagy, Ph.D. candidate, History of Art; and Joyce Yusi Zhou, Ph.D. student, History of Art, all Yale University, under the mentorship of Marisa Bass, Professor in the History of Art, Yale University; Jessie Park, the Nina and Lee Griggs Assistant Curator of European Art, Yale University Art Gallery; and Freyda Spira, the Robert L. Solley Curator of Prints and Drawings, Yale University Art Gallery.